Here you can find a detailed performance and benchmark test.

 Controller | WD 20-82-01008-A1 |

-The standard test was performed with a 5 GB file.
-Here, a total score of 1348 points was achieved.
+The standard test was performed using a 5 GB file.
+A total score of 1348 points was achieved.

 AS SSD | Read: | Write: |